Dmathz16/hr-forms-guide/README.md

 	gunicorn --bind 0.0.0.0:5000 wsgi:app
 	```
 	Open the app in a browser using the URL **http://<EC2_PUBLIC_IP>:5000** to check if it is running

+	**If it isn't running**, check the code for spacing/indent problem then save and run it again.

 * Deactivate environment if done testing:
 	```cmd